 After a traffic accident, you most likely feel uncertain about what your next step should be.
 This is completely normal, and we’ve addressed some of the most common concerns we hear from crash victims below.
-If you would like more information, feel free to contact our office so that you can speak with Milton Wagner, our Phoenix car accident lawyer.
+If you would like more information, feel free to contact our office so that you can speak with Our lawyer, our Phoenix car accident lawyer.

 How much time do I have to file a personal injury claim for my car accident?